 Contributions | Payroll deductions of after-tax dollars | Payroll deductions of pre-tax dollars | Funded outside of the workplace with after-tax dollars |

-A Roth 401(k) might make the most sense if you expect to be in a higher tax bracket in retirement.
-In that scenario, you would pay lower taxes now on your current contributions and no taxes on your investments and gains when you start withdrawing.
+A Roth 401(k) account might make the most sense if you expect to be in a higher tax bracket in retirement.
+In that scenario, you would pay lower taxes now on your current contributions and no taxes on your investments and gains when you start making qualified distributions.
 (Remember, you’ll still have to pay taxes on your employer’s contributions and earnings.)

-If you’re making more money today than you expect to make in retirement, you might be better off with a traditional 401(k).
+If you’re making more money today than you expect to make in retirement, you might be better off making traditional 401(k) contributions.
 That way, you’d pay taxes upon withdrawal, when your tax rate is lower.
 Doing some research on traditional 401(k)s, IRAs and Roth IRAs will help you to find the options that best suit your needs.

 As with any big money decision, consider consulting a financial advisor or another financial professional.